 In the follow-up episode to the events of Star Trek: First Contact, Archer remembers that Zefram Cochrane related a simplified version of the events of the film.
 At the time, people had dismissed it as one of his drunken flights of fancy.
 He gives it more attention now that he's actually dealing with the Borg.

-Subverted in the episode "In The Cards".
+Played with in the episode "In The Cards".
 Jake and Nog's Chain of Deals has attracted the attention of the bad guys, who refuse to believe they're going to all that effort to get a baseball card for Jake's dad.
 Jake therefore decides to take Refuge in Audacity, and instead claims they need the card for a secret Starfleet mission; Willie Mays is a time traveller, and they have to find out what he was doing in the past.
-After a moment of uncertainty Weyoun says "I believe you.
-That is, I believe your first story."
+After a moment of uncertainty, Weyoun accepts they were telling the truth the first time around.

 In the same episode, Jake and Nog's attempts to tell station personnel that something weird is going on (without mentioning the card) consistently fail when they get to Dr Elias Giger and his "cellular regeneration and entertainment device" (understandably, since the implication of the episode was that this was Technobabble by Star Trek standards).
 Weyoun turns out to believe that as well.